FaustoS88/Token2022_Creator/README.md

 # Solana Token-2022 Creator

 A Node.js script to create and manage Solana Token-2022 tokens with interactive CLI interface.
-This tool simplifies the token creation process on Solana, handling everything from wallet setup to metadata management and authority revocation.
+This tool simplifies the token creation process on Solana, handling everything from wallet setup to metadata.

 ## Features